wildlyinaccurate/wildlyinaccurate.github.io/_posts/2010-10-04-custom-doctrine-2-console-commands.markdown

     }
 }</pre>

-<p>Now all you need to do is create .sql files in application/fixtures and run the load-data command from the Doctrine Console.
+Now all you need to do is create .sql files in application/fixtures and run the load-data command from the Doctrine Console.
 Note that on my system, the script catches a PDOException after it executes a SQL file.
-I can't work out where the exception is coming from but the script still manages to process all of the files so you can safely ignore it.</p>
+I can't work out where the exception is coming from but the script still manages to process all of the files so you can safely ignore it.